spamhamneggs/FinalProjectCOMP6577/dataset-filter/README.md

 # Dataset Filter Script

-This script loads a dataset from Hugging Face, filters it to include only English language posts, and saves the filtered data to a CSV file.
+This script loads the `Roronotalt/bluesky-ten-million` dataset from Hugging Face, filters it to include only English language posts, and saves the filtered data to a CSV file.

 ## Description